-- (1) The Biosecurity Act 1993 (the Act) provides the legal basis for excluding, eradicating and effectively managing pests and unwanted organisms. - (2) Import Health Standards issued under the Act set out requirements to be met to effectively manage biosecurity risks associated with importing goods.
-They include requirements that must be met in the exporting country, during transit, and during importation, before biosecurity clearance can be given. - (3) A guidance document accompanies this IHS providing information on how the requirements may be met.
+The Biosecurity Act 1993 (the Act) provides the legal basis for excluding, eradicating and effectively managing pests and unwanted organisms.

+Import Health Standards issued under the Act set out requirements to be met to effectively manage biosecurity risks associated with importing goods.
+They include requirements that must be met in the exporting country, during transit, and during importation, before biosecurity clearance can be given.

+A guidance document accompanies this IHS providing information on how the requirements may be met

-Who should read this import health standard?
+Who should read this Import Health Standard?

-(1) Importers of semen and embryos from sheep (Ovis aries) and goats (Capra hircus).
+This IHS applies to importers of semen and embryos from sheep (Ovis aries) and goats (Capra hircus).